sam-foreman/arduinoPong/README.md

 If the user enters "pong" as the command to the server, webserv.c sets up a serial connection to the Arduino Uno.
 At this point, the players can use the arrow keys to control the game.

+To enter commands, compile and run the server on the terminal using the port number as the first (and only) argument.
+Then connect to http://localhost:PORTNUMBER on a web browser, and add the command after the port number.

 HARDWARE: